 Have you looked at a list of SalesTech vendors recently?
-Right now, there are over a thousand companies offering sales engagement solutions (1,078 to be exact).
+Right now, there are over a thousand companies offering sales engagement software.
 And it’s not going to stop there — many experts in the space have likened this to the MarTech boom, which experienced 1,776% growth in just the last four years.

 In such an overwhelming marketplace, how are buyers supposed to figure out what they need?
-From understanding what sales engagement platforms are, to deciding which tools are most important for their sales stack, and knowing which questions to ask vendors when buying the technology, this guide has you covered.
+From understanding what sales engagement software is, to deciding which tools are most important for their sales stack, and knowing which questions to ask vendors when buying the technology, this guide has you covered.

 In Gartner’s Market Guide for Sales Engagement Applications, they outline eight essential capabilities of sales engagement solutions to meet the growing demands of revenue teams.